 Disable the workspace URL

 You can disable the workspace URL to prevent users from authenticating through Workspace.
 For example, you might prefer that subscribers use an on-premises StoreFront URL to access resources, or you might want to prevent workspace access during maintenance periods.

 Disabling or re-enabling the workspace URL can take up to 10 minutes to take effect.
 After the workspace URL is disabled, Citrix Cloud parks the domain so it can’t be accessed.
 Anyone visiting the URL receives a 404 message in their browser.

 Disabling the workspace URL has the following effects:

 - All service integrations are disabled.
-Subscribers will no longer have access to data and applications from all services in Citrix Workspace.
+Subscribers can’t access data and applications from services in Citrix Workspace.

 - You cannot customize the workspace URL.
 You must re-enable the URL before you can change it.